angelordonezretamar/extracurricular/cpp/README.md

-problems and solutions from hackerrank cpp
+cpp practice problems and solutions from hackerrank and leetcode